omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 Exhibit Builder adds specific [shortcodes](../Content/Shortcodes.md) to your install, which allow you to call specific exhibits or featured exhibits.

-### Previous Exhibit Builder Layouts
+### Previous Exhibit Builder layouts

 The following is a list of layouts from previous versions of Exhibit Builder showing how the old layouts can correspond to new content blocks.
 These correlations are how pages built in previous versions of Exhibit Builder will be imported when upgrading.

 Although it is possible to reproduce previous layouts using Exhibit Builder 3.0, the content blocks allow for a much wider variety of layouts.
 For example, rather than having all the files on one side, as in image list left or right, files could alternate sides.
 You can also combine a Gallery block with File with Text Blocks, or stack multiple Galleries with interpretive text for each set.

-NB: You cannot change one kind content block (ex.
-Gallery) to a different kind of content block (ex.
-File with Text).
+Note: You cannot change one kind of content block (e.g. Gallery) to a different kind of content block (e.g. File with Text).
 However, because you can move content blocks around, adding a new block to replace an existing one is less work than in previous versions of Exhibit Builder.

 Block layout options are in *italics* for Exhibit Builder 3.0 blocks.